merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 And when you want to kill it use **ctrl-D** (while connected to the screen).

-At any given time you an see a list of all your screens this way:
+At any given time you can see a list of all your screens this way:

 ```
 screen -ls